BWC-Somnambulist/SecEngineeringStudyNotes/interview-study-notes-for-security-engineering.md

 # Web Application

-- Same origin policy
+- Same Origin Policy
 	- Only accept requests from the same origin domain.
 - CORS
 	- Cross-Origin Resource Sharing.
 Can specify allowed origins in HTTP headers.
-Sends a preflight request with options set asking if the server approves, and if the server approves, then the actual request is sent (eg. should client send auth cookies).
+Sends a pre-flight request with options set asking if the server approves, and if the server approves, then the actual request is sent (eg. should client send auth cookies).
 - HSTS
+	- HTTP Strict Transport Security is a policy mechanism that helps to protect websites against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking
 	- Policies, eg what websites use HTTPS.
 - Cert transparency
 	- Can verify certificates against public logs